National Archives of Sweden: Organization

 The National Archives of Sweden is a state administrative authority, organized under the Ministry of Culture.
-The head of The National Archives, known as the Riksarkivarie in Swedish, works alongside of staff responsible for strategic issues, and overall coordination and development.
+The head of The National Archives, known as the Riksarkivarie in Swedish, works alongside staff responsible for strategic issues, and overall coordination and development.
 The position is currently held by Karin Åström Iko.
+Daniel Forsman has been appointed as her successor and will assume office in March 2026.

 History

 The National Archives of Sweden is one of the oldest public authorities in Sweden, with roots that can be traced back to the Middle Ages.
 Beginning under King Gustav Vasa, an archive was created from previously collected older documents, some documents that were received, and documents drawn up in the Royal Office.
 On October 18, 1618 Axel Oxenstierna, the Lord High Chancellor (Rikskansler) of the Privy Council, issued a Chancellor's Order to appoint a special secretary, along with two writers, to be responsible for the archive, thus creating the National Archives as an institution.
 Over time, the archive became less important for the activities of the Chancellor, and more valuable for historical researchers.
 However, it was not until 1878 that the National Archives was established as an independent authority.

-In a fire in 1419, not only the Tre Kronor castle in Stockholm, but the entire city was affected, incl. the town hall and the city archives which were completely destroyed.
+In a fire in 1419, not only the Tre Kronor castle in Stockholm, but the entire city was affected, including the town hall and the city archives which were completely destroyed.
 In 1697 a fire at the Tre Kronor castle in Stockholm destroyed a large portion of the Archives, resulting in a severe loss of items and documents from the Middle Ages.
 Out of 24,500 books and 1,400 manuscripts, only 6,000 books and 400 manuscripts could be salvaged, respectively.
 One of Sweden's most famous books, The Silver Bible (Silverbibeln), or Codex Argenteus, was purportedly thrown out the castle window to save it from the flames.

 The National Archives was originally limited to the Royal Office, but over time the National Archives has subsumed responsibility for archives of other central and local authorities.